 All fifth graders attend library orientation sessions at the beginning of their middle school careers to familiarize them with the library layout, rules, and the process of making appropriate book selections.
 Throughout the year, fifth graders will visit the library for a library skills class.
 This class is focused on increasing and improving the depth and breadth of student sustained silent reading.

-In grade 6, in addition to their library skills class, student will use the library extensively during Social Studies units on Westward Expansion (Go for the Gold!), the Civil War, the Great Depression (Boom or Bust!), and World War II (Medal of Honor).
+In grade 6, in addition to their library skills class, student will use the library extensively during Social Studies units on Westward Expansion (Go for the Gold!), the 20s and 30s (Boom or Bust!), and World War II (Medal of Honor).
 Students work in teams during these units, practicing a variety of skills and working toward the units learning objectives.

-During grade 8, students complete the MARVEL challenge which familiarizes them with the databases of Maine's Virtual Library.
-They also use the library to research and prepare podcasts on authors.
+During grade 8, students use the library to research and prepare podcasts on authors.
 One extensive writing project required of 8th graders is the persuasive essay which they research in the library and prepare Works Cited as well as imbedded citations in preparation for writing papers during high school.

 Every year, the library curriculum flexes to meet the needs of students and staff and to prepare students for the challenges of information gathering in the real world.